teamon/teamon.github.io/_posts/2016-12-16-tuning-elixir-genstage-flow-pipeline-processing.md

 GenStage and it's higher-level "wrapper" Flow provide building blocks for efficient parallel pipeline processing.
 Obviously it is not magic and we can't forget about performance measurements.
-I am however confident, that when "correct" performance characteristic is achieved the whole system can scale pretty well into larger datasets while keeping the resource usage low.
+Yet, I am confident, that when "correct" performance characteristic is achieved the whole system can scale pretty well into larger datasets while keeping the resource usage low.